Lipen/discrete-math-course/typst/hw4.typ

 At Orbital Station Cygnus-7, Ijon Tichy visits the *Emporium of Synthetic Companions*, where the proprietor Minik enforces strict regulations on robotic pet purchases:

 #Block[
+  *Regulation 1:*
-  *Regulation 1:* If you purchase exactly one of the Giraffoid or Elephandroid, you must also purchase a Simianoid.
+  If you purchase exactly one of the Giraffoid or Elephandroid, you must also purchase a Simianoid.
   (Solitary mega-fauna develop existential melancholy.)

+  *Regulation 2:*
-  *Regulation 2:* Neither the Elephandroid nor the Simianoid may be purchased unless the Giraffoid is also purchased.
+  Neither the Elephandroid nor the Simianoid may be purchased unless the Giraffoid is also purchased.
   (The Giraffoid serves as social anchor.)
 ]

 A customer named Mestorf announces: "We'll take all three."

 Minik replies: "Excellent.
 Then we shall certainly sell you either the Elephandroid or the Giraffoid."

-*Question:* How many companions were actually purchased?
+How many companions were actually purchased?

 == Problem 4: Voting Protocol